mikeAdamss/tidychef/README.md

 ## Acknowlagements

-Datachef is directly inspired by the python package [databaker](https://github.com/sensiblecodeio/databaker) created by [The Sensible Code Company](https://sensiblecode.io/) in partnership with the United Kingdoms [Office For National Statistics](https://www.ons.gov.uk/).
+Tidychef is directly inspired by the python package [databaker](https://github.com/sensiblecodeio/databaker) created by [The Sensible Code Company](https://sensiblecode.io/) in partnership with the United Kingdoms [Office For National Statistics](https://www.ons.gov.uk/).

 While I liked [databaker](https://github.com/sensiblecodeio/databaker) and successfully worked with it on multiple ETL projects over the course of almost a decade, this software should be considered the culmination of that work and the lessons learned from that time.